ldesiqueira/cmk-api/README.md

 The following REST methods are available:

-    POST /hosts/:hostname         # Create a new host DELETE /hosts/:hostname       # Delete a host
+    POST /hosts/:hostname         # Create a new host PUT /hosts/:hostname/inventory # Renew the host inventory, and drop old services DELETE /hosts/:hostname       # Delete a host
     PUT /activate                 # Apply changes and reload check_mk

 Autodiscovery
 -------------

+(NOTE: This needs to be reworked into a auto-reinventory mechanism)

 The autodiscovery mechanism allows nodes to register themselves with check_mk after they are built.
 Here are the steps: